brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 }
 ```

 And similarly for `std::cend`.
 This isn't entirely without peril: currently we say nothing about the constraints for `std::cbegin(r)`; just that it calls `r.begin()`, _whatever that is_.
 There isn't a requirement that this ends up giving an iterator and there's no requirement that any of the operations that `std::forward_iterator` would check are SFINAE-friendly.
-I don't know if we necessarily care about such (mis)uses of `std::cbegin`, but it is worth nothing.
+I don't know if we necessarily care about such (mis)uses of `std::cbegin`, but it is worth noting.

 ## Now Reverse It